 Fig. 4.1.
-Two-dimensional examples for the eight base relations of RCC-8
+Two-dimensional examples for the eight base relations of RCC-8 of the C relation) we require spatial regions to be regular closed subsets of a topological space.

 The RCC-8 relations can be given a straightforward topological interpretation in terms of point-set topology (see Table 4.1), which is almost the same as for the topological relations given by Egenhofer [44] (though Egenhofer places stronger constraints on the domain of regions, e.g., regions must be one-piece and are not allowed to have holes, see Section 4.4).
 Examples for the RCC-8 base relations are given in Figure 4.1.